openstack-archive/bareon/README.md

       (Nailgun, NailgunBuildImage, Simple etc.)
       Data drivers convert json into a set of python objects.
 - fuel_agent/objects
-    * Here is the place where python objects are defined. fuel-agent manager does not understand any particular data format except these objects.
+    * Here is the place where python objects are defined.
+Bareon manager does not understand any particular data format except these objects.
       For example, to do disk partitioning we need PartitionScheme object.
       PartitionScheme object in turn contains disk labels, plain partitions,